tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Today's lesson will introduce students to the most popular database management language: SQL.

+* SQL (often pronounced "sequel") stands for Structured Query Language.
+It is one of the main query languages used to access data within relational databases.

-* SQL allows us to connect to a database and store, manipulate, and analyze the (often large amounts of) data within.
+* SQL allows programmers to create, populate, manipulate, and access databases, as well as provide the ability to leverage scalable server-side storage for large volumes of data.

+* With SQL, data is stored in tables on a server, similar to spreadsheets that you would create in Microsoft Excel.
+This makes the data easy to visualize and search.

 * As companies continue to store data and leverage the insights derived from data analysis, SQL programmers continue to be in high demand.
 Therefore, SQL is also an economically valuable skill.